 When to Seek Help?

 It is important to understand signs of an emergency and steps that you can take if it arises.

-If your blood sugar levels drop below 70 milligrams per deciliter (mg/dl) it should alert you the possibility of hypoglycemia.
+If your blood sugar levels drop below or equal to 70 milligrams per deciliter (mg/dl) it should alert you the possibility of hypoglycemia.
 Low blood sugar levels, signs and symptoms can include:

 - An irregular or fast heartbeat